renzoyzz/DnDdos/README.md

 - Gundren and his knight are missing.
 - Wagon was delivered and the 10 gold pieces have been paid.

-### Find Gundren Rockseeker
+### Find Gundren Rockseeker and Sildar Hallwinter

-- Convinced Eldar to pay us 20 gold each to get Gundren back from bandits
+- Convinced Eldar who owns Barthen's Provisions to pay us 20 gold each to get Gundren back from bandits
+- Harband Wester, the Townmaster will pay 100 gold to get Sildar and Rockseeker back alive.
+75 gold for one person.
 - Has two brothers camping out east of town 10 days ago.
 - Located somwhere on the Triboar Trail where we found the dead horses.

+### Red Brand Raid

+- Village is being raided by the Red Brand.
+- Harband Wester, the Townmaster has more information.
+  - Expects Sildar to come and be sherrif.
+- Annie is the secretary.

+### Orcs in Wyvertore

+- 100 gold for wiping out orcs.
+- Located below the triboar trail below old owl well.

 #### Progress